LoveThinkinghard/RoboMaster-AI-Challenge-Simulator-2D/docs/rmaics_manual.md

-# RMAICS Manual
+# rmaics.py Manual

-## 1. Design observations and reward functions
+## 1. Functions for training neural networks

 First complete the `get_observation` and `get_reward`
 parts in the package class `rmaics` according to your needs, namely the following two parts